 And then you can swap the drives.

-I totally would have used it to copy my mega-collection of patches across the WAN too, if I could have.
+When I was a system administrator, I totally would have used it to copy my mega-collection of Windows patches across the WAN too, if I could have.
 XXCOPY would have been far better for that than XCOPY was.

 The /backup switch is safer than /clone, as it doesn’t delete any files.
 Since I normally used it for one-time copies to a new blank hard drive, there was no perceptible difference between the two.